saritasa-nest/django-import-export-extensions/docs/extensions.rst

 FileWidget
 ^^^^^^^^^^

-Working with file fields is a common issue. ``FileWidget`` allows to import/export files including links to external resources that store files and save them in ``DEFAULT_FILE_STORAGE``.
+Working with file fields is a common task.
+The ``FileWidget`` allows you to import/export files, including links to external resources, and saves them in the ``DEFAULT_FILE_STORAGE`` location.

-This widget loads a file from link to media dir.
-And it correctly render the link for export.
-It also supports ``AWS_STORAGE_BUCKET_NAME`` setting.
+This widget loads a file from a URL into the media directory and correctly renders the link for export.
+It also supports the ``AWS_STORAGE_BUCKET_NAME`` setting.

 IntermediateManyToManyWidget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^